Skip to main content

 Foundation vision models support chat over visual inputs, but automation needs reliable, machine-validated output.
 Agent chat completions let you define the expected structure up front and get consistently formatted JSON back – either loosely with json_object or strictly via json_schema.

-Extract Structured JSON with vlm-agent-1
+Extract Structured JSON with VLM Run’s Orion Agents

 Here’s an example of using the agent chat completions endpoint to extract typed JSON directly from user prompts and files.